Mums Back to Work

 Coaching for working or want-to-be working mums

 I help mums who are planning on or thinking about going back to work, make a smooth return.
 As the author of Mothers Work! and a working mother of two young children I appreciate the mixture of guilt, fogginess, apprehension and excitement you might be feeling at the moment.
-I’ve made two successful career comebacks after each of my children and it’s that personal experience combined with seven years coaching experience and the research knowledge from writing Mothers Work! that makes me a useful, inspiring and credible ‘maternity-comeback’ coach.
+I’ve made two successful post-children career comebacks and it’s that personal experience combined with a decade of coaching experience and the research knowledge from writing Mothers Work! that makes me a useful, inspiring and credible ‘maternity-comeback’ coach.

 Join the discussion and get useful tips on the Mothers Work!
 Facebook page